oVirt/ovirt-site/source/release/4.1.0/index.html.md

 # oVirt 4.1.0 Release Notes

-The oVirt Project is pleased to announce the availability of 4.1.0 First Release Candidate as of January 23, 2017.
+The oVirt Project is pleased to announce the availability of 4.1.0 Second Release Candidate as of January 26, 2017.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.